 α-Synuclein is an abundantly expressed neuronal protein that contributes to a host of neurological conditions characterised by Lewy body formations, including Parkinson’s disease and dementia. α-Synuclein aggregation results in insoluble, beta-sheet rich amyloid fibrils, the growth of which is of key interest in studying the development of these diseases.

-Comparison of Microfluidic Diffusional Sizing (MDS) and ThT Spectroscopy found that measurement of α-Synuclein fibril growth is highly comparable between the two approaches.
+Comparison of Fluidity One (using changes in concentration as the readout) and ThT Spectroscopy found that measurement of α-Synuclein fibril growth is highly comparable between the two approaches.